Dursey Island – Connect with Ireland’s Only Cable Car

 3. Walk the Beara Way

 The stark beauty of this island at the tip of the Beara peninsula, with its rugged cliffs, open bog and patchwork of fields, gives you a real sense of Ireland’s wild Atlantic spirit.
 A hike here is an exhilarating experience and a wonderful opportunity to take in some salt air fresh off the sea!
-For more details, see here, and check the cable car timetable.
+For more information on Dursey Island click here.